sourcehut-mirrors/chawan/doc/protocols.md

 Deflate decompression with gzip and zlib headers is supported.
 (Content-Type: gzip, deflate.)
-This is based on a modified version of the public domain tinfl.h decompressor by Rich Gelreich.
+This is based on a modified version of the public domain tinfl.h decompressor by Rich Geldreich.

 The `bonus` directory contains two alternative HTTP clients: